minha12/Master-Kubernetes/Setting-Up-Kubernetes/task2.md

    - Attach to a running container:
      `kubectl attach my-pod -i`
+     (Troubleshoot: if the command doesn't work, try this `kubectl exec -it nginx-bf5d5cf98-6znm8 -- /bin/bash`)

    - Execute a command in a container:
      `kubectl exec my-pod -- ls /`